Oculus Go full review

 You interact with the virtual world in Oculus Go using a handheld controller, similar in design to that used with Gear VR.

 It’s more ergonomically shaped though, and boasts Oculus branding throughout.
 You’ll find a touch-sensitive trackpad, a back button, a ‘Home’ button and a single trigger on the rear.
 Unlike the headset itself, the controller is powered by a single AA battery, and while that may be an issue for some, the controller is fairly power-efficient.
-We’ve used the headset and controller extensively for over a week, and it’s yet to budge from 100 percent battery.

 Much like the VR headset, the controller offers 3DoF meaning that you can rotate it, but it won’t sense depth or motion.
 But, as all games and apps on the Oculus Store have been designed with this in mind, you don’t really feel like you’re missing out on anything.
 You’re still able to easily interact with the virtual world around you, don’t expect to be able to reach out and touch things like with high-end headsets.